hisschemoller/collage/readme.md

 # Collage App

-This application generates photo collages, compositions of each time three randomly chosen images.
+This application generates photo collages.
+A collage in this app is a composition of three randomly chosen images.

 It is a Node.js web application that loads images from directories on the local file system and shows the generated collage on a canvas element in the browser.